Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 Februari 2025 23.31.04 UTC
+- WIB: Sabtu, 22 Februari 2025 00.22.35 UTC
-- WITA: Sabtu, 22 Februari 2025 00.31.04 UTC
+- WITA: Sabtu, 22 Februari 2025 01.22.35 UTC
-- WIT: Sabtu, 22 Februari 2025 01.31.04 UTC
+- WIT: Sabtu, 22 Februari 2025 02.22.35 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success